4GeeksAcademy/blog/blog/python-or-java.us.md

 ## Community Support and Resources

 **Python's Supportive Ecosystem:**
 Python's community is renowned for its inclusivity and active support.
-An abundance of learning resources, ranging from online tutorials to comprehensive documentation, creates an ideal learning environment.
-Online forums like Stack Overflow offer a platform for problem-solving, while popular frameworks like Django and Flask provide additional tools and resources for web development. you can also compare [how hard is python vs others languages](https://4geeksacademy.com/us/learn-python/is-python-hard-to-learn)
+An abundance of learning resources, ranging from online tutorials to comprehensive documentation, creates an ideal learning environment like a [python bootcamp](https://4geeksacademy.com/us/python-bootcamp/python-programming-bootcamp).

+Online forums such as Stack Overflow provide a platform for problem-solving, while popular frameworks like Django and Flask offer additional tools and resources for web development.
+You can also compare [the difficulty of Python compared to other languages](https://4geeksacademy.com/us/learn-python/is-python-hard-to-learn).

 The collaborative nature of the Python community is clear in the many open-source projects and libraries, contributing to the growth and development of the language.
 As a Python learner, you're not just gaining a skill; you're becoming part of a thriving community that encourages learning and innovation.

 **Java's Vast Community:**